kolenaIO/kolena/docs/dataset/quickstart.md

 ## Step 2: Upload Model Results

-Model results are supplied as tables containing the ID column chosen when uploading the dataset.
+Model results are supplied as tables containing the ID field chosen when uploading the dataset.
 For this example, we will upload the results for the open-source [RetinaFace](https://github.com/serengil/retinaface) (`RetinaFace` option) keypoint detection model and a random keypoint model.

 === "Web App"

-    To upload new model results, from the Details tab of the dataset, click on `Upload Model Results` in the upper right.
+    To upload new model results, from the `Details` tab of the dataset, click on `Upload Model Results` in the upper right.
-    Then, select `Upload from cloud storage`.
-Using the explorer, navigate to `s3://kolena-public-examples/300-W/results/` and select `random.csv`, This CSV file contains model results for the random keypoints model for each of the datapoints we uploaded to the dataset.
+    Then, select `Upload From Cloud Storage`.
+Using the explorer, navigate to `s3://kolena-public-examples/300-W/results/` and select `random.csv`.
+This CSV file contains model results for the random keypoints model for each of the datapoints we uploaded to the dataset.

     ??? note "Generating Model Results"
         See the [`keypoint_detection/upload_results.py`](https://github.com/kolenaIO/kolena/blob/trunk/examples/dataset/keypoint_detection/keypoint_detection/upload_results.py)
         script in the code example for details on how results were generated.

     You will now see a preview of how Kolena will ingest the model results.
-Give your model a name, and click `Confirm` to upload the model results.
+Give your model a name, and click `Import` to upload the model results.

     <figure markdown>